INSTRUCTIONS TO AUTHORS

 GENERAL Article should be original, indicate period (years) of experimentation, based on data of minimum 2 years for full article, must not be the work of more than 5 years old.
-Those with only one year data in a field trial/ other experiments with limited data in the form of notes, will be converted accordingly by the Journal to place these in other than the routine full articles -from volume 81 a procedure is being evolved for replacing these).
+Those with one year data in a field trial/ other experiments with limited data in the form of note, will also be considered by the Journal subject to discretion of the Editorial Board.
 The review articles, research articles, and brief communications/ notes should not be >30, 20 and 7 typed pages including tables and figures, respectively.
+This page limit is only indicative, and subject to discretion of the Editorial Board.
 British spellings should be followed.
 Check adhering to the journal format - ABSTRACT, MATERIALS AND METHODS, RESULTS AND DISCUSSION, separate “Conclusions” NOT allowed.

 TITLE should be short, specific and informative.
 It should include the name(s) of author(s), affiliation (institution/ university, and these without abbreviations to be given in full), and mailing address (PIN CODE is must), with Email of corresponding author (other email, fax and phone numbers NOT allowed).
 Preferably a running short title not >40 characters can be given.
 By-line should contain the place (organization) where the research was conducted.
 Author names to be without any titles like Mr. Ms. Dr.. etc, and professional affiliations like Professor (official positions NOT to be included).
 If essential, these can be given as footnotes separately.
 Must use only *for indications, no other diacritic marks/ symbols allowed; no foot notes, all to be brought along with address.
 Authors have to refer the recent issue of the Journal for any specific queries.
 Title and authors’ names to be in uppercase capitals, with corresponding author clearly indicated.